What Is Conversion Rate Optimisation?

 Ecommerce sites should seek to combine results from their test with metrics from the data warehouse (DWH) to measure revenues after returns.
 This is one reason why you shouldn’t rely on a single source of data as this can lead to errors and may undermine the reliability of your test results.
 Web analytics, DWH and data from your testing tool should be used together to provide a more comprehensive picture of user behaviour.

-Averages lie, and so It is important to segment your conversion rate because it is likely to vary significantly according to visitor type and channel.
+Averages lie, there is no such thing as an average customer.
+It is important to segment your conversion rate because it is likely to vary significantly according to visitor type and channel.
 Some users will have different intent and a different relationship with the retailer according to their traffic source or user needs.
 New visitors and returning visitors often have very different conversion rates.

 Amazon Prime customers for instance convert around 74% of the time compared to 13% for non-Prime visitors.
 This compares to just 3.1% for the average e-commerce site.
 You should also analyse your conversion rate by acquisition channels as for example non-brand terms PPC will usually convert at a significantly lower rate than yousr site average.
 Trying to improve your conversion rate for an individual channel is much more likely to be a success than if you treat all visitors the same.